terminal-nerds/brand/packages/colors/source/data/README.md

 ❗**Important**:

 **Do not edit the content in this directory!**\
-It is automatically generated with a script during the build process _(`pnpm build`)_.
+It is automatically created with a script during the build process _(`pnpm build`)_.

 ---

+## Purpose

-The purpose of this directory is to:
+🎯 The purpose of this directory is to:

 -   preview,
--   and analyse the content of the generated data,
+-   and analyse the content of the created data,

 **before** the minification to the distributable directory _(`./dist`)_.

 ---

+## Creation

-If you want to run a separate process for generating the data only, use the
+⚙️ If you want to run a separate process for creating the data only, use the
 script:

 ```sh